|

 The January 15th meeting will be at 1:30 p.m. at the home of Marlene Cohn.
 The book selection is Bull by the Horns, Fighting to Save Main Street from Wall Street and Wall Street from Itself by former Federal Deposit Insurance Corporation (FDIC) chief Sheila Bair .
 The book holds nothing back in its candid assessment of Wall Street, Washington, and the internecine politics and conflicting agendas shared by regulators, lawmakers, bankers and politicians.

 The next meeting will be on March 19th at the home of Melpi Jeffries.
 The book selection is The Double V: How Wars, Protest, and Harry Truman Desegregated America's Military by Rawn James Jr, the son and grandson of African.
 American veterans.
-Mr. James narrates
+Mr. James narrates the remarkable history of how the struggles for equality in the military helped give rise to their fight for equality in civilian society.

-: Theodore Roosevelt, William Howard Taft, and the Golden Age of Journalism by Doris Kearns Goodwin.
+On May 21st the book selection is The Bully Pulpit : Theodore Roosevelt, William Howard Taft, and the Golden Age of Journalism by Doris Kearns Goodwin.
 She analyzes the friendship between Roosevelt and Taft, which first made for a powerful partnership but then dissolved with disastrous consequences for both.
 She also describes how journalism can capture the public's imagination and help shape the national agenda.

 The book club meets the third Wednesday of every other month at members' homes.
 A facilitator leads the discussion for each book.
 Want to join the conversation?
 New members are always welcome!
-For more information, contact Estelle Stone at [email protected].
+For more information, contact Estelle Stone at estellestone24@gmail.com.

 If you're interested in seeing what other books have been discussed, please go to www.womansdemocraticclub.org and click on Political Book Club, which is listed under Events.